Vivek-Thapa/JS-Variables-and-Types/assignments/3. type conversion/index.md

 <<<<<<< HEAD
 ## What's the output of the code below
 =======
-1. 🎖 What's the outpit of the code below
+1. 🎖 What's the output of the code below
 >>>>>>> b96e3a86b166f937049fcf8249559350ced327e9
 ```js
 typeof "Joe"; -string.